 - Consultant and Trainer: The World Bank, Asian Development Bank, Inter-American Development Bank, Governments of China, the Philippines, Singapore, Japan, Indonesia, Thailand, Vietnam, and Malaysia

-- Immigration and American Cities (McFarland Publishing, forthcoming)
+- Immigration and American Cities.
+McFarland Publishing, February 2016.

 - Diaspora Diplomacy: Philippine Migration and its Soft Power Influences.
 Mill City Press and De La Salle University Publishing, December 2011.

 - Religion at the Corner of Bliss and Nirvana: Politics, Identity, and Faith in New Migrant Communities.
 Duke University Press, September 2009.